 Best case scenario, you are able to plan about one year in advance and can book accommodations inside the National Park.
 It will make for a better experience for the kids, require less driving for the adults, and allow your family to feel like you get everything you wanted out of your experience visiting the Grand Canyon.

 If you are not planning out an entire year in advance, no worries!
-You are much like our family then.

 I recommend checking out hotel availabilities in the nearby town of Tusayan.
 Or, if you have an RV or tent and are willing to dry camp, then read on for the best kept secret about accommodations at the Grand Canyon!